 There are two types of prisms namely roof and Porro/traditional prism.
-The former is mostly utilized in compact spy glasses owing to its weightlessness, unlike the traditional prism that is relatively bulky.
+The former is primarily utilized in compact spy glasses owing to its weightlessness, unlike the conventional prism which is relatively bulky.
 Roof prisms are characterized by thinner optical tubes which make holding them a no-brainer.

 6. Objective lens diameter

 Light gathering is hinged on how wide your objective lenses are.
 Binoculars with wider objective lenses are likely to yield brighter images and are of higher quality owing to enhanced lighting.
 Correspondingly, the brightness of images is affected by the optic’s quality.
 Thus, go for larger lenses of superior quality.

 For brighter images, the exit pupil needs to be higher.
 This is imperative in low-light conditions where the exit pupil has to be at least 5mm.

 8. Protective touches